rkothari3/Promplify/README.md

 3. Click the "Enhance" button
 4. Watch as your prompt is transformed into a more effective version
 5. Copy the enhanced prompt to use with your favorite AI tools
+6. Monitor character and token counts to ensure your prompts stay within model limits
+7. Access your prompt history to reuse previous prompts

 ## 🧠 How It Works